clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot-win.rst

 #.
 Go through the Windows out-of-box-experience process.

 #.
 At this point, the ability to boot |CL| is lost because Windows is the
    default boot loader.
-See :ref:`multi-boot-reset-bl` to restore the |CL|
+See :ref:`multi-boot-restore-bl` to restore the |CL|
    Systemd-Boot boot loader and add Windows to its boot menu.